 PowerSchool-Targeted Assistance Schools (TAS) - PowerSchool-TAS system collects information on students who are eligible and those who receive services under TAS.
 All PSUs and charter schools with Title I Schools implementing a TAS program must report TAS data through this PowerSchool module.
-In PowerSchool menu, found under Federal-Title I. tas.pdf PowerSchool-Student Participation - PowerSchool-Student Participation collects count by grade level of children served with Title I Part A funds in private schools, neglected, and delinquent facilities during the school year.
+In PowerSchool menu, found under Federal/Title I.

+PowerSchool-Student Participation - PowerSchool-Student Participation collects count by grade level of children served with Title I Part A funds in private schools, neglected, and delinquent facilities during the school year.
 It includes October headcount.
-In PowerSchool menu, found under Federal-Title I. PowerSchool (SIS)
+In PowerSchool menu, found under Federal/Title I.

 PowerSchool-Homeless - PowerSchool-Homeless collects information on homeless students and services provided by PSUs.
 All PSUs and charter schools must report Homeless data through this module, even if there are no homeless children to report.
-In PowerSchool menu, found under Federal-Title X.
+To enter students into the homeless module in PowerSchool, you can access the homeless module from the PowerSchool menu under Federal-Title IX-A.